Book a Tour →

 15–26°C

 Spring in Southeast Queensland is spectacular.
-September's jacaranda season turns Brisbane's suburban streets vivid purple — a photographic moment that stops visitors in their tracks.
-October brings warming temperatures and the first of the subtropical thunderstorms, while November tips into pre-summer warmth with excellent beach conditions returning.
+September's warming temperatures and clear skies lead into October's jacaranda season — Brisbane's streets turn vivid purple as tens of thousands of trees bloom simultaneously, a moment that stops visitors in their tracks.
+November tips into pre-summer warmth with beach conditions returning.

-• Jacaranda season (October–November) — Brisbane's most beautiful
+• Jacaranda season (October–November) — Brisbane at its most beautiful

 • Warming ocean — excellent for swimming by November